Ingenico-NPS-Latam/nps-sdk-dotnet/README.md

 System.Net.ServicePointManager.SecurityProtocol |= SecurityProtocolType.Tls | (SecurityProtocolType)768 | (SecurityProtocolType)3072;
 ```

-TLS Configuration .Net Framework 4.5+: (it must be applied in the main application)
+TLS Configuration .Net Framework 4.5+: (it must be applied in the main application only if the default value of the SecurityProtocol was previously changed)

 ```csharp
 using NpsSdk;